-Ryanair has announced that it is adding 22 new routes out of Dublin Airport bringing the total to 120.
+Ryanair has announced that it is adding 22 new routes from Dublin Airport bringing the total to 120.

 With Omicron thought to have peaked and the recently announced easing of most of the remaining restrictions there is growing optimism in the tourism and hospitality sector that normal (or near normal ) service can resume by Summer 2002.